venkyg88/wdpr-validators-android/README.md

 3. Once you have the project you can run the application using either from an emulator or a real device.
 4. Instructions for running the demo on [Real Device.](http://developer.android.com/training/basics/firstapp/running-app.html#RealDevice)
 5. Instructions for running the demo on [Emulator](http://developer.android.com/training/basics/firstapp/running-app.html#Emulator)
+6. For testing, go the respective folder in terminal and type './gradlew connectedcheck'.
+7. Then open the index.html file in reports folder, you can see the report of test cases failed/passed/percentage.

 ## API Methods